brettcodling/KubeEase/USER_GUIDE.md

 KubeEase remembers your namespace selections for each context:
 - When you switch contexts, your previous namespace selections are restored
-- This memory is session-based (not persisted between app restarts)
+- Namespace selections are persisted between app restarts
+- Each context maintains its own independent namespace selection
 - Makes it easy to switch between contexts without reconfiguring each time

 ### External Context Changes